-1.5 Pupils come from a range of professional and ethnic backgrounds, mostly from families living in a wide variety of areas in and around London, Hertfordshire and Middlesex.
-Nationally standardised test data provided by the school indicate that the ability of pupils in the senior school is above average.
-The school has identified 49 pupils as having special educational needs and/or disabilities (SEND) which include mild dyslexia, of whom 16 pupils receive additional specialist help.
-One pupil has an education, health and care plan (EHC), and no pupils have English as an additional language (EAL).
+1.3 Pupils come from a range of family backgrounds, mostly from white British families, predominantly from rural locations throughout the Eden Valley.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
+The school has identified 24 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, 4 of whom receive additional specialist help.
+One pupil has an education, health and care (EHC) plan.
+English is an additional language (EAL) for three pupils, one of whom needs specific support by classroom teachers.
+Data used by the school have identified 18 pupils as being the most able in the school's population, and the curriculum is modified for them to support their needs.